 The first layer is a 3D convolutional layer, featuring filters of size $4 \times 4 \times 4$ with a stride of 2, where the channel number increases to 8.
 The activation function employed here is the rectified linear (ReLU) function.
 The second layer is the same convolutional layer as the first but maintains the channel number.
 The output from this layer is reshaped and fed into the third layer, a fully-connected layer with 16 ReLU output units.
-This output is then passed to a fourth layer consisting of 2 output units.
-To obtain the classification probability, we apply the softmax function to the final output.
-The loss function is given by the cross-entropy between the predicted probability and the one-hot encoded target labels: $(1, 0)$ for the 3D DRFXYM and $(0, 1)$ for the 2D XY model.
+This output is then passed to a fourth layer consisting of 2 output units, where the softmax function is applied to determine classification probabilities.
+Note that the last layer does not involve an activation function prior to the application of the softmax function.